yoshakami/MSM-Deluxe-Tools/README.md

 if you want to know what's happening when you launch an app by the explorer navbar, it simply run an exe that will run a vbs which will state wether or not the app needs a console, make that console associated with the app on the taskbar, and will make it an alone process by launching a .lnk shortcut file of the python script, so there's a custom icon on the taskbar

-arc.py ----------- \t arc extract and compress, creates U8 archive with/without compression
+arc.py	--------- arc extract and compress, creates U8 archive with/without compression

-brsar.pyw -------\t Every Game Brsar Patcher
+brsar.pyw	------- Every Game Brsar Patcher

-bstick.pyw ------ Change bstick colour
+bstick.pyw	----- Change bstick colour

-c.py ------------- Compress files in cwd
+c.py 	----------- Compress files in cwd

-dump.py -------- Dump all textures to png
+dump.py	--------- Dump all textures to png

-hexf.py --------- Convert decimal to hex-float
+hexf.py 	------- Convert decimal to hex-float

-isox.py --------- MSM iso/wbfs extract and compress
+isox.py 	------- MSM iso/wbfs extract and compress

 lh.py	----------- MSM files extract and compress

-map.pyw -------- MSM Symbol Map Viewer
+map.pyw	--------- MSM Symbol Map Viewer

-msm.pyw -------- Mario Sports Mix Modding App Menu
+msm.pyw	--------- Mario Sports Mix Modding App Menu

-msmhelp.pyw ---- Help pictures I made
+msmhelp.pyw ----- Help pictures I made

 p.py 	---------------- Png texture replace (CLI no png extension)

 pack.py	 -------- Pack all edited png's dumped with dump.py into a brres, or an arc file (also works with TPL files !)

 png.py	 -------------- Png texture replace (CLI with png extension)

 rEtUrN-tExT.py	 ----- CaPiTaLiSe

 sizeC.pyw	 ----------- Prints C:\pagefile.sys, C:\hiberfil.sys, and C:\swapfile.sys filesize

 slot.py 	 ----------- Command Line Tool that'll prompt you to change a character slot by renaming all files in cwd (it will close automatically after start if no character mot or mdl files are found in the cwd)

 t.py	 ----------------- Encoded texture replace (CLI)

 tex.py 	--------------- Encode png to tex0

 tex3.py 	-------------- Fix all textures to version 3

 trib.py 	--------------- Change root bone attributes

 vaporwave.py	 ------- V a p o r w a v e

 web.pyw	 ------------ Website

 x.py	 ----------------- Extract files in cwd

 yt.pyw 	--------------- YT Videos Thumbnails Download